total-typescript/total-typescript-book/book-content/chapters/11-annotations-and-assertions.md

 };
 ```

+Here, we're annotating a variable.
+We're saying that `config` is a `Record` with a string key and a `Color` value.
 This is useful, because if we specify a `Color` that doesn't match the type, TypeScript will show an error:

 ```typescript
 const config: Record<string, Color> = {